 The National School Lunch Program (NSLP) was conceived in 1946 as a "measure of national security to safeguard the health and well-being of the nation's children."
 School districts receive federal reimbursement for each school lunch served that meets the United States Department of Agriculture nutrition guidelines.
 These guidelines promote meal quality while commodity donations help the farmer and help schools keep down meal prices.
+CCPS also participates in the SBP Program.

-Our lunch meals are planned on a four-week menu cycle.
-Federal regulations require that we offer minimum portion sizes of meat, fruit and/or vegetable, grains/breads and fluid milk during every lunch meal service.
+\ With the beginning of COVID-19, the CCPS Food Service Department migrated over to the Summer Food Service Program beginning in March of 2019.
+This move allowed for more flexibility with service methods, age ranges and food offerings.
+Our meals offer minimum portion sizes of meat, fruit and/or vegetable, grains/breads and fluid milk during every lunch meal service.
 The portion sizes are designed to meet the needs of growing children and, as a rule, are increased as the children grow older.
 We make a concerted effort to offer whole grains and fresh fruits and vegetables every day.
 Students are allowed to serve themselves all the fresh fruits and vegetables they will eat.
-The menu cycle provides for variety and allows us to make the most efficient use of the donated commodities, especially seasonal fresh fruits.
-We offer chocolate and white skim milk, as well as 100% fruit juices.
+The menu cycle provides for variety and allows us to make the most efficient use of the donated commodities, low fat milk, as well as 100% fruit juices.